cdl-geneseo/geneseo-dictionary/S/Stan.md

 # Stan

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stan

 Created by  Sage Kearney on May 05, 2023

 (expression) To express affirmation, support, or to express advocacy for a person (typically celebrities) or events.
 “I stan Harry Styles so hard” (Kearney, s-z, 2023).